-Based on the incoming applications, a SMUS ad-hoc Selection Committee will evaluate and select from one to two PEIPs for funding, depending on their suitability to this Call Requirements.
+Based on the incoming applications, a SMUS ad-hoc Selection Committee will evaluate and select the PEIP for funding.
 Special consideration will be given to the thematic and transdisciplinary spectrum of the PEIP Team, the representation of the world regions and gender within the SMUS partners network.